-Be sure to watch the video for lubricant comparisons.
+Be sure to watch the video, under the video tab, for lubricant comparisons.

 The Featherweight Shop Motor & Gear Lubricant has now been rebranded as SEW-RETRO GreaseTM Motor & Gear Lubricant!
 We have now updated our Featherweight Shop Motor & Gear Lubricant video tutorial with a "Part 2".
 It reflects the new brand as well as illustrates an additional melting point comparison!
 As before, SEW-RETRO GreaseTM has been specially formulated with the proper melting point and lubricating qualities for vintage & antique sewing machines, including the Singer Featherweight 221 & 222K... some attachments need grease sometimes, too!
 SEW-RETRO GreaseTM is appropriate for any and all sewing machines with all-metal gears.
 (Do not use this lube with any plastic or nylon gears.)